1989 Japanese Grand Prix: Pre-race

+Prost had told team boss Ron Dennis before the race that in the past he had left the door open if Senna challenged so as not to take both team cars out, but he would not be leaving the door open on this day.

 Qualifying

 Pre-qualifying report

 Nicola Larini was fastest in the Friday morning pre-qualifying session for the second Grand Prix in a row, the Osella driver just edging out Philippe Alliot in his Larrousse-Lola.
 A surprising third place was the Zakspeed of Bernd Schneider, who had not pre-qualified since the first race of the season in Brazil.
 The car's underpowered Yamaha engine had undergone some testing and development work since the last race, with some clear improvement made.
 "Our season starts here," Schneider said.
 The fourth pre-qualifying spot went to Michele Alboreto in the other Lola.

 Larini's team-mate Piercarlo Ghinzani missed out this time in fifth place, with Roberto Moreno sixth in his Coloni.
 The Onyx team failed to get either car through to the main qualifying sessions for the first time since the third round at Monaco, as Stefan Johansson could only manage seventh after a fuel pump failure.
 Zakspeed's improvement could only help Aguri Suzuki to eighth place, his fifteenth straight failure to pre-qualify.
 Oscar Larrauri was ninth in the EuroBrun, ahead of the other Onyx of JJ Lehto.
 The AGS team had spent three days testing in France, but were both well off the pace in this session, with only Enrico Bertaggia's Coloni below them on the time sheets, as the Italian failed to post a time.